guest271314/captureSystemAudio/README.md

 captureSystemAudio
 ```

-at JavaScript use `HTMLMediaElement`, `MediaSource` to capture `timeSlice` seconds, minutes, hours of audio
+at JavaScript use `HTMLMediaElement`, `MediaSource` to capture `timeSlice` seconds, minutes, hours, or, given unlimited computational resources, an infinite stream of system audio output

 ```
   captureSystemAudio()